 A biohacked sensor plant detects pollution levels and indicates the result in sound, claiming rights to exist.

-A group of DIY biohackers design a new sensor plant that detect pollution levels and indicates the result in sound to elevate the worsening environmental condition to their fellow citizen.
+A group of DIY biohackers design a new sensor plant that detects pollution levels and indicates the result in sound to elevate the worsening environmental condition to their fellow citizen.
 When the plants are put in a beneficial surrounding, they “sing” beautifully.
 When put in a heavily polluted place, they “scream” a disturbing noise.

 Initially, the environment improves as people respond to the emotional cues of the plants.
 However, having found a new niche in which to prosper, the plants eventually mutate and are spread without control, rendering polluted areas uninhabitable by noise.
-It’s as if nature suddenly has a power to express itself, claiming rights to exist.
+It’s as if nature suddenly has the power to express itself, claiming rights to exist.

-The anthropocene, the proposed human geological epoch, heralds mass extinction and loss of biodiversity.
+The Anthropocene, the proposed human geological epoch, heralds mass extinction and loss of biodiversity.
 But with synthetic biology, we could end up in a state with even more species than before.
 In a future where parts (or all) of nature has been designed by humans, what would biodiversity mean?
 Could human-designed plants even be considered nature?

-Audible Flora has been designed with a good intent: to improve the environment and reduce pollution.
+Audible Flora has been designed with good intent: to improve the environment and reduce pollution.
 But with the power to quickly change organisms, there is a risk that sensitive ecosystems that have taken thousands of years to develop are disrupted.